RiceD2KLab/SWiM/utils/README.md

 # Utils

-This directory contains scripts and tools for training and utilizing the segmentation models for the NASA Segmentation F24 project.
+This directory provides essential utilities for configuring the training environment for the NASA Segmentation F24 project.
+It currently contains a single script, `config.py`, which helps manage and load configuration settings for the project.

 ## Contents